vinduon/linear-interpolation/README.md

 Step 3: Defining [bull & bear](https://www.investopedia.com/insights/digging-deeper-bull-and-bear-markets/#:~:text=Key%20Takeaways,stocks%20are%20declining%20in%20value.) signal and return 'Signal' values.
 If 'diff_pc' > 0, this means 'increase' and return 1.
 If 'diff_pc' < 0, mean 'decrease' and return -1.
 If 'diff_pc' = 0, mean remain constant and return 0.<br>

+Step 4: Define how many consecutive signals are needed to change trend.
+In default, I set `min_signal = 2 `.
+The more 'min_signal', the longer fit lines to fit more data.
+From that it results in fewer linear lines and less accuracy.<br>